saharafathelbab/College-Vibes/README.md

 Two of the interviewees had this in common: Go to class, and then leave to mmediately get started on the assignment given.
 They would make a friend in class only if they HAD to. (i.e. group project)
 Everyone had this in common: Met their closest friends in person not through social media online.

-<a href = "CSIT335 - Interview Stage.pdf"> view all questions and patterns in detail, click to view pdf. </a>
+<a href = "CSIT335 - Interview Stage.pdf"> View all questions and patterns in detail, click to view pdf. </a>

 #### What was the Target Demographic?